Unsik6/Unsik6/README.md

 > - The Problem Solving study group
 > - Study Computational Geometric Algorithms

-### :bookmark_tabs: Publications
+### :bookmark_tabs: Publications and Conferences
 > - Hyeonjun Shin, & Jeon Seop Sim.
 A New Algorithm of Finding a Maximal Common Subsequence of Two Strings.
-Korea Software Congress 2022, 1212-1214.
-[In Korean]
+Korea Software Congress 2022, 1212-1214. - Oral [In Korean]

 <br/> <br/>